From Engineering Dreams to Sustainable Enterprise

 Impact That Matters

-Since inception, Duro Green has delivered measurable enviormental and social impact:
+Since its inception, Duro Green has delivered measurable environmental and social impact:

-A notable case study was the Ambaji Bhadarvi Poonam Fair 2025, where Duro Green managed food waste for 40.4 lakh pilgrims during a 7-day event.
+A notable case study was the Ambaji Bhadarvi Poonam Fair 2025, where Duro Green managed 57 tons of food waste generated by 40.4 lakh pilgrims during a 7-day event.
 Beyond handling massive volumes of waste efficiently, the company also created 25 local green jobs, setting a benchmark for sustainable event management in India.

 Challenges & Learnings